jacobleistra/pct2019/_posts/2019-06-12-punishing-heat.md

 ---
 Mile 534.9 -> Mile 566.4 -> Ride into Tehachapi

 Woosh.
 Woosh.
 Woosh.
-If it wasn't obvious to me last night, the alarm clock of a giant wind turbine makde it clear that we slept in the middle of a wind farm.
+If it wasn't obvious to me last night, the alarm clock of a giant wind turbine made it clear that we slept in the middle of a wind farm.
 And I slept like a rock.
 But there was no time to sleep, since it was 5:30 AM and already 70 some degrees.

 As soon as I got walking the sun was hunting me with its beams.
 The best shade I experienced all day was in the first hour in the shadow of a wind turbine.
 As the day grew hotter I would have died for that shade again.
 Instead I just mostly died.